Rachel Pollack

+Early life and education

+Pollack was born on August 17, 1945, in Brooklyn, New York to a Jewish family.
+She earned an honours degree in English from New York University and a master's in English from Claremont Graduate University.

 Career

 Tarot reading

-Pollack has written Salvador Dali's Tarot, a book-length exposition of Salvador Dalí's Tarot deck, comprising a full-page color plate for each card, with her commentary on the facing page.
+Pollack wrote the 1985 book Salvador Dali's Tarot, an exposition of Salvador Dalí's Tarot deck, comprising a full-page color plate for each card, with her commentary on the facing page.
 Her work 78 Degrees of Wisdom on Tarot reading is commonly referenced by Tarot readers.
-She has created her own Tarot deck, Shining Woman Tarot (later Shining Tribe Tarot).
+She created her own Tarot deck, Shining Woman Tarot (later Shining Tribe Tarot).
 She also aided in the creation of the Vertigo Tarot Deck with illustrator Dave McKean and author Neil Gaiman, and she wrote a book to accompany it.
+Gaiman sometimes consulted Pollack on the tarot for his stories.

 Comics

-Pollack, known for her run of issues 64–87 (1993–1995) on the comic book Doom Patrol, on DC Comics' Vertigo imprint, a continuation of a 1960s comic which had recently become a cult favorite under Grant Morrison.
-She took over the series in 1993 after meeting editor Tom Peyer at a party, telling him it was the only monthly comic book she would want to write at the time, and sending him a sample script.
-Towards the end of Morrison's run Pollack began writing monthly "letters to the editor" in what she describes as a "gee-whiz fangirl" voice asking to take over the book when Morrison was finished.
+Pollack wrote for the comic book Doom Patrol, on DC Comics' Vertigo imprint, from 1993 to 1995.
+Her run of issues (64–87) was a continuation of a 1960s comic which had recently become a cult favorite under Grant Morrison.
+Pollack took over the series in 1993 after meeting editor Tom Peyer at a party, telling him it was the only monthly comic book she would want to write at the time, and sending him a sample script.
+Towards the end of Morrison's run, Pollack began writing monthly "letters to the editor" in what she describes as a "gee-whiz fangirl" voice asking to take over the book when Morrison was finished.
 In the final letter, she claims that she had already told her mother that she had been given the job.
 Peyer then used that response to that letter to officially announce that Pollack was, in fact, taking over the book.
-As a result of these letters being printed in the letter column of Doom Patrol issues, some people seem to believe that the letters are the way she actually got the job.

-During her tenure, Pollack dealt with such rarely addressed comic-book topics as menstruation, sexual identity, and transsexuality.
+During her tenure, Pollack dealt with such rarely addressed comic book topics as menstruation, sexual identity, and transsexuality.
 Her run ended two years later, with the book's cancellation.

-In addition to Doom Patrol, Pollack has written issues of the Vertigo Visions anthology featuring Brother Power the Geek (1993) and Tomahawk (1998), the first 11 issues of the fourth volume of New Gods (1995), and the five-issue limited series Time Breakers (1996) for the short lived Helix imprint.
+In addition to Doom Patrol, Pollack wrote issues of the Vertigo Visions anthology featuring Brother Power the Geek (1993) and Tomahawk (1998), the first 11 issues of the fourth volume of New Gods (1995), and the five-issue limited series Time Breakers (1996) for the short lived Helix imprint.

-Author Neil Gaiman has sometimes consulted Pollack on the tarot for his stories.

 In 2019, it was announced that Pollack was reuniting with Doom Patrol artist Richard Case and letterer John Workman to create a short story—titled "Snake Song"—for the Kickstarter funded "music-themed horror anthology" Dead Beats.

+In 2024, DC Comics published "DC Pride: A Celebration of Rachel Pollack" reprinting issue 70 of "Doom Patrol" and issue 1 of "Vertigo Visions: The Geek #1 'Homelands of the Dolls'" as well as an introductory tribute by Stuart Moore and a new story, "Shining Through the Wreckage" revisiting Pollack's Doom Patrol character Coagula written by Joe Corallo.